huggingface/diffusers/docs/source/en/using-diffusers/from_pipe.md

 <div class="flex justify-center">
   <img class="rounded-xl" src="https://huggingface.co/datasets/YiYiXu/testing-images/resolve/main/from_pipe_out_animate_3.gif"/>
 </div>

+When creating multiple pipelines using the `from_pipe` method, it is important to note that the memory requirement will be determined by the pipeline with the highest memory usage.
+This means that regardless of the number of pipelines you create, the total memory requirement will always be the same as the highest memory requirement among the pipelines.

+For example, we have created three pipelines - `stableDiffusionPipeline`, `StableDiffusionSAGPipeline`, and `AnimateDiffPipeline` - and the `AnimateDiffPipeline` has the highest memory requirement, then the total memory usage will be based on the memory requirement of the `AnimateDiffPipeline`.

+Therefore, creating additional pipelines will not add up to the total memory requirement.
+Each pipeline can be used interchangeably without any additional memory overhead.

 Did you know that you can use `from_pipe` with a community pipeline?
 Let me show you an example of using long negative prompt and prompt weighting!